swagger-api/swagger-ui/docs/usage/deep-linking.md

 When you expand a tag or operation, Swagger UI will automatically update its URL fragment with a deep link to the item.
 Conversely, when you collapse a tag or operation, Swagger UI will clear the URL fragment.

-You can also right-click a tag name or operation path in order to copy a link to that tag or operation.
+You can also right-click a tag name or operation path to copy a link to that tag or operation.

 #### Fragment format